Lincoln Park Apartment Living

 Around the Neighborhood

 Lincoln Park apartments are some of the finest in Chicago.
 This neighborhood is awash in apartments for rent.
 You’ll find Lincoln Park apartments in refurbished brownstones, lofts, condos, single family homes and new luxury apartments.
-According to Domu’s 2017 listing data, the Lincoln Park Chicago rental market consists of 10% studio apartments for rent, 30% 1 bedroom apartments, 39% 2 bedroom apartments and 21% are 3 bedroom apartments.
+According to Domu’s listing data, the Lincoln Park Chicago average rental price for 1 bedroom apartments was $1,675 in 2018.

 Dining in Lincoln Park